-So after Kim said “yes,” our wedding planning goal was to look beneath the disfigured industry’s surface, get back to the essence, and make it beautiful in our own way.
+So after Kim said “yes,” our wedding planning goal was to look beneath the disfigured industry’s fancy makeup, get back to the essence, and make it beautiful in our own way.

 And I think we pulled it off!

-Not everything went as planned, and in hindsight we would’ve done some things differently.
+Not everything went as planned, and in hindsight, we would’ve done some things differently.
 Still, overall we had an unforgettable, unconventional wedding.
-It captured our essence and the essence of marriage.
+And it captured our essence.

 Here’s what we learned.

-You may find it useful if you’re hoping to plan a back-to-the-essentials, unconventional wedding of your own.
+You may find it helpful if you’re trying to plan a back-to-the-essentials, unconventional wedding of your own.